The Difference Between “Own” and “Any” Is Crucial For Surgeons

 Moreover, in the event that you’re disabled and if you work as a highly skilled medical professional, such as a surgeon, receiving adequate benefits is especially critical.

 The “own occupation” versus “any occupation” distinction on a disability insurance policy dictates how the insurance company will evaluate your claim and decide on benefit payments.

-For example, an optimal insurance policy for surgeons would generally include the “own occupation” clause rather than the “any occupation” clause.
+An optimal insurance policy for surgeons would generally include the “own occupation” clause rather than the “any occupation” clause.